 Anyway, that was a long a time ago.
 And like Adam and the Ants and vol-au-vents, blue mascara pretty much stayed in the ’80s.
 We’ve had a few blues over the years; Benefit’s They’re Real Beyond Mascara in Blue is an old favourite, and L’Oreal always does a pretty good blue hue… but they’re always safe.
 I like cobalt lashes of eras gone.
 Bright and bold and very much in the room – ’80s meets East London via Topshop.

 That’s why I’m in love with YSL Mascara Vinyl Couture in No°5 I’m The Trouble.
-It’s bright let’s-get-our-freak-on ’80s BLUE.
+It’s bright a loud and proud ’80s BLUE.
 It smells nice, too.
 For a subtle look, layer it on top of black mascara.
 For a not-so-subtle look, just go blue, baby.
-As you would expect from YSL, it’s also a brilliant mascara.
+As you would expect from YSL, it’s a brilliant mascara.
 It does what it says it does: it lengthens, curls and adds volume.